nonescz/turris-user-docs/docs/basics/reforis/storage-plugin/storage-plugin.md

 ![Multiple devices](multiple-devices.png)

-If you have more drives and want to remove/replace some of them, do so by unchecking them in in the Web UI and hitting _Format & Set_ button.
+If you have more drives and want to remove/replace some of them, do so by unchecking them in in the Web UI and hitting the _Format & Set_ button.
 Removing drive takes a long time as data need to be moved out of it first and

 !!! tip No additional reboot is needed to extend/shrink your storage.
 Actually